abhishekgeorgesabu/Expense-Tracker/Readme.md

 A simple and clean expense tracking web app built using HTML, CSS, and JavaScript — no frameworks, no backend, and fully stored in LocalStorage.

-🚀 Live Demo

-(Add your link here if deployed — GitHub Pages / Netlify / Vercel)

 ✨ Features

 ✔ Add expenses with:

-Item name
+- Item name

-Cost
+- Cost

-Count (quantity)
+- Count (quantity)

 ✔ Automatically calculates total cost
 ✔ Edit existing entries